Best Blinkist Alternatives To Check Out in 2023

 💡However, the good news is that Shortform seems to be adding new titles at a consistent and steady pace.
 In fact, they’ve recently launched a Video Summary series available for free on YouTube!
 Additionally, they’re publishing super-short summaries on Instagram so that you can stay on top of your reading game even on the go.

-So while their catalog may grow slowly, it’s definitely growing consistently.
+So, while their catalog may grow slowly, it’s growing consistently.
 And with exciting new features and constantly added content, you won’t want to miss out on what Shortform offers.

 Original Content 👎

-While Shortform may not offer original content, they do feature summaries of top articles from the US press.
+While Shortform may not offer original content, it features summaries of top articles from the US press.
 Admittedly, the selection is still fairly limited, with only around 500 articles in the catalog.
 But hey, it’s a great start!

-Shortform offers an audio version for all their summaries, making it even easier to consume information on the go.
+Shortform offers an audio version for all their summaries, making consuming information on the go even easier.
 While the audio is not human-narrated, it’s still handy for those who prefer to listen rather than read.

 Shortform is the top Blinkist alternative out there, offering a range of unique features and benefits that set it apart from the competition.
 From their support for ReadWise syncing to their flexible PDF downloads, Shortform makes it easy to get the most out of your book summaries.